jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## Spring 2019 (Work Term 4)

 I worked at Zenefits in Vancouver this term.
 This was probably the best accidental experience ever.
 I was really aiming for California but Vancouver was amazing.
-I loved the UBC area, Vancouver downtown, and everything that made Vancouver different from Toronto.
+I loved the UBC area and working in downtown Vancouver.

-{% include photo.html img="/my-story/pictures/s19/1.JPG" size="60%" caption="Sunset at the UBC beach" %}
+{% include photo.html img="/my-story/pictures/s19/1.JPG" size="80%" caption="Sunset at the UBC beach" %}

-{% include photo.html img="/my-story/pictures/s19/2.JPG" size="60%" caption="UBC campus at night illuminated by blue lights" %}

-{% include photo.html img="/my-story/pictures/s19/3.JPG" size="60%" caption="Garibaldi Lake near Whistler, BC" %}
+{% include photo2.html img1="/my-story/pictures/s19/3.JPG" img2="/my-story/pictures/s19/6.JPG" caption="Photos from Garibaldi Lake near Whistler, BC" %}

-{% include photo.html img="/my-story/pictures/s19/4.JPG" size="40%" caption="Zenefits fridge.
-I love LaCroix." %}
+{% include photo2.html img1="/my-story/pictures/s19/4.JPG" img2="/my-story/pictures/s19/10.JPG" caption="Zenefits fridge.
+Contains lots of LaCroix.
+On the right Mango Bingsoo from Snowy Village." %}

-{% include photo.html img="/my-story/pictures/s19/5.JPG" size="60%" caption="Garden at UBC with mountains in the back" %}

-{% include photo.html img="/my-story/pictures/s19/6.JPG" size="60%" caption="Another photo of Garibaldi Lake near Whistler, BC" %}

-{% include photo.html img="/my-story/pictures/s19/7.JPG" size="60%" caption="Zenefits quarterly event, kayaking at Deep Cove" %}
+{% include photo2.html img1="/my-story/pictures/s19/13.JPG" img2="/my-story/pictures/s19/14.JPG" size="60%" caption="Hiking to Iceberg lake" %}

-{% include photo.html img="/my-story/pictures/s19/8.JPG" size="60%" caption="My Uncle's shiba inu named 'Yoshi'" %}
+{% include photo2.html img1="/my-story/pictures/s19/20.JPG" img2="/my-story/pictures/s19/8.JPG" size="60%" caption="Aburi sushi from Green Leaf Sushi.
+My Uncle's shiba inu named 'Yoshi'" %}

-{% include photo.html img="/my-story/pictures/s19/9.JPG" size="60%" caption="A huge spider I found in my sublet.
-That was about the size of the palm of my hand." %}
+{% include photo2.html img1="/my-story/pictures/s19/17.JPG" img2="/my-story/pictures/s19/18.JPG" caption="On the long weekend I was able to plan a trip to Seattle with the other interns.
+Met up with my friend Austin who was in Seattle.
+Also took a photo of a sticker that I saw a few times in Seattle saying 'go home tech bro'" %}

+{% include photo2.html img1="/my-story/pictures/s19/16.JPG" img2="/my-story/pictures/s19/15.JPG" caption="Climbing Grouse Grind in ~1:29 with Andrew.
+Marutama ramen with extra chasu." %}

+{% include photo.html img="/my-story/pictures/s19/19.JPG" size="60%" caption="I grabbed lunch with my friend Rhys (who I interned with at Okta) near Canada Place." %}

-I continued to interview for internships (common theme) at Zenefits (since technically I had 8 month co-op from Spring 2019 and Fall 2019)
+I continued to interview for internships (common theme throughout all of my terms) at Zenefits (since technically I had 8 month co-op from Spring 2019 and Fall 2019)

 I used WaterlooWorks.
 Officially I wasn't in Waterloo so I couldn't even go to the Tatham Centre for interviews.
-I had 0 official interviews.
+I had to schedule them all virtually.
+I had 0 official interviews through the "official waterlooworks system".
 I had 3 interviews scheduled externally.
 I passed two of them.
 I passed the Amazon interview but they said they "ran out of spots".
 So I went with the only offer I had which was LinkedIn for UI Engineer intern.
-UI wasn't my specialty, but I wanted to walk in with an open mind to learn as much as I could.
+UI wasn't my specialty, but I decided to run with it.

-{% include photo.html img="/my-story/pictures/s19/10.JPG" size="40%" caption="Mango bingsoo from Snowy Village.
-It might be my favourite dessert place ever.
-(Salt and Straw and Rain or Shine are so good too.
-Too hard to decide.)" %}

-**Side Note:** Vancouver is my favourite food place on Earth.
-I love the ramen and sushi in Vancouver since it is so close to the ocean and the seafood is great.
-So much good food and it isn't expensive like Cali or Seattle.

-{% include photo.html img="/my-story/pictures/s19/11.JPG" size="40%" height="40%" caption="Danny Green (NBA player) came and did a fan signing at a London Drugs that was opening in the Point Grey/Dunbar area" %}

 ## Fall 2019 (Work Term 5)

 After many years of grinding for interviews, I had gotten a developer job in California.
 Was the feeling as gratifying as I had always hoped it would be?
 It wasn't.
 If anything I had felt it was disappointing with how I envisioned the gradiose nature of getting it would be.
-You yearn for something so long and idolize it as a goal and when it is in the palm of your hand you are almost disappointed it is a reality.
-Something hyped up that much really puts in the meaning to "never meet your heroes, you'll only be disappointed".
+You yearn for something so long, you picture it as the ultimate goal and when it actually becomes true it is ultimately very disappointing when it is a reality.
+Something hyped up that much really describes the phrase "never meet your heroes, you'll only be disappointed".

 That doesn't take away from the LinkedIn internship.
 The attainment was disappointing, but the internship was not.
-If anything in the way Okta shocked me, LinkedIn and the Bay Area shocked me in a larger way.
+In the way Okta shocked me as my first developer job, LinkedIn and the Bay Area shocked me in a larger way.
 The area was ruled with tech.
 Engineering was the focus and the perks and benefits were out of control.
 It was a mini-paradise.

 I continued interviewing (continuous motif) for internships at LinkedIn.
 I decided to go to a place called "TheTradeDesk".

 ## Winter 2020 (Work Term 6)

+{% include photo2.html img1="/my-story/pictures/w20/1.JPG" img2="/my-story/pictures/w20/9.JPG" caption="Seattle Space Needle and Pike Place Market, two of the most iconic Seattle attractions." %}

 I spent the winter months of January to June in Bellevue interning at a company called "TheTradeDesk".

 Seattle was really nice.
 I got to explore Seattle for January to March before covid-19 restrictions made me work from home.
 Our office had nice events for the ~20 people and we had catered lunch Wednesdays and Fridays alongside snacks and a stocked fridge.
-Reminded me a lot of Okta.
+Reminded me a lot of my internship at Okta.

+{% include photo.html img="/my-story/pictures/w20/8.JPG" size="70%" caption="Mango bingsoo and a taiyaki from Snowy Village in UDistrict." %}

+{% include photo.html img="/my-story/pictures/w20/5.JPG" size="70%" caption="Fremont Troll which has appeared in a few movies." %}

 Formally there was no "intern program" since I was the only intern among ~20 or so people in the office.
 I think there were other interns in other offices (Ventura, New York).